-You might be approached by fraudsters online or in person.
+You might be approached by criminals online or in person.
 They might post what looks like a genuine job ad, then ask for your bank details.

 Once you become a money mule, it can be hard to stop.
-You could be attacked or threatened with violence if you don’t continue to let your account be used by criminals.
+You could be attacked or threatened with violence if you don’t continue to let your account be used.

 Don’t Be Fooled by offers of quick cash.